 Does boiling tap water purify it?

 Boiling makes tap water purified.
-This makes water safe to drink even in the time of a biological contamination.
-Through boiling water, you can destroy bacteria and other organisms that have been present in the water therefore removing some potential health threats.
+This makes water safe to drink even in the time of biological contamination.
+Through boiling water, you can destroy bacteria and other organisms that have been present in the water, therefore, removing some potential health threats.

 Steps in boiling tap water:

 - Pour in the water that you will and bring it to a boil (100 degrees Celsius/212 degrees Fahrenheit), or use an electric water boiler.

 - Gradually reduce the heat and then allow the water to cool down before you can use it for drinking or cooking.

 ADDITIONAL NOTE: It usually takes up to half an hour for the boiled water to be cooled down for drinking and cooking uses so it is good advice for you to plan and boil more water than you need in one go.

 You might need that extra water for cleaning your fruits and vegetables or maybe for cleaning the silverware and dishes.